gschmutz/iot-vehicle-tracking-demo/README.md

 docker exec -it kafka-1 kafka-topics --bootstrap-server kafka-1:19092 --create --topic vehicle_tracking_sysB --partitions 8 --replication-factor 3
 ```

-If you don't like to work with the CLI, you can also create the Kafka topics using the graphical user interfaces [Cluster Manager for Kafka (CMAK)](http://dataplatform:28104) or the [Apache Kafka HQ (AKHQ)](http://dataplatform:28107).
+If you don't like to work with the CLI, you can also create the Kafka topics using the graphical user interface [Apache Kafka HQ (AKHQ)](http://dataplatform:28107).

 ### Check logistics_db Postgresql Database